 - Improving flexibility

 - Quicker recovery time between games

-For many people, these two massages seem very similar, but depending on your lifestyle, you may benefit from one more than the other.
+For many people, these two massage treatments seem very similar, but depending on your lifestyle, you may benefit from one more than the other.

-However, both massages apply deep pressure, which may cause slight discomfort.
+However, both massages apply deep and firm pressure, which may cause slight discomfort.

 Choosing the Right Service